Hsien-Ming-Ku/SWUFE-Math/README.md

 !!
 If you intend to use the software, please do not forget to place the proper acknowledgements.
 Or maybe cite them as

-X.-M. Gu, B. Carpentieri, T.-Z. Huang, L. Li, Y. Zhang, H.-B. Li, Y.-L. Zhao, UESTC-Math Test Matrix Library based on MATLAB: Linear
-System and Eigenvalue Problem, Technical Report, School of Mathematical Sciences, University of Electronic Science and Technology of China, April 26, 2016.
+X.-M. Gu, B. Carpentieri, T.-Z. Huang, L. Li, H.-B. Li, Y.-L. Zhao, SWUFE-Math Test Matrix Library based on MATLAB: Linear System and Eigenvalue Problem, Technical Report, School of Economic Mathematics, Southwestern University of Finance and Economics, July 26, 2017.
 Available online at \url{https://github.com/Hsien-Ming-Ku/SWUFE-Math}.